nephio-project/docs/content/en/docs/guides/contributor-guides/helm-to-operator-codegen-sdk-developer-guide.md

 Solution: We solve the above problems by building an “enumModuleMapping” which is a set that stores all data types that are enums. i.e. If a data type belongs to the set, then It is an Enum.

-There is an automation-script that takes the *types.go* files of packages and build the config-json.
+There is an automation-script that takes the *types.go* files of packages and build the Config-JSON.
 For details, Please refer [here](https://github.com/nephio-project/nephio-sdk/tree/main/helm-to-operator-codegen-sdk/config)

 ### Flow-4: KRM to Unstruct-Obj to String(Go-code)